yeerekarsneha/Petari/README.md

 1. **Fork the Repository**: Fork the PETARI repository to your GitHub account.

+2. **Clone the Repository**: Get the Repository URL: Go to the repository on the platform where it is hosted (e.g., GitHub).
+Look for the "Clone" or "Code" button, which usually provides a URL.
+Copy this URL.

+Open Terminal or Command Prompt: Navigate to the directory where you want to clone the repository using the cd command.

-2. **Clone the Repository**: Clone the forked repository to your local machine using Git.
+Clone the Repository: Use the git clone command followed by the URL you copied Clone the forked repository to your local machine using Git.

     ```
     git clone https://github.com/your-username/Petari.git
     ```

-3. **Open project**: Open the project directory.
+4. **Open project**: Open the project directory.

     ```
     cd Petari
     ```
-4. **Create a new branch**: To create a new branch for your profile, run the following command:
+5. **Create a new branch**: To create a new branch for your profile, run the following command:

     ```
     git checkout -b add-profile
     ```

-5. **Make Changes**: Make your desired changes to the codebase or documentation.
+6. **Make Changes**: Make your desired changes to the codebase or documentation.

-6. **Test Your Changes**: Test your changes locally to ensure everything works as expected.
+7. **Test Your Changes**: Test your changes locally to ensure everything works as expected.

-7. **Add your changed files**: Add changed files to the stage by running the following command:
+8. **Add your changed files**: Add changed files to the stage by running the following command:

     ```
     git add .
     ```

-8. **Commit Your Changes**: Commit your changes with descriptive commit messages.
+9. **Commit Your Changes**: Commit your changes with descriptive commit messages.

     ```
     git commit -m "message"
     ```

-9. **Push Changes**: Push your changes to your forked repository.
+10. **Push Changes**: Push your changes to your forked repository.

     ```
     git push
     ```

-10. **Create a Pull Request**: Open a pull request from your forked repository to the main PETARI repository.
+11. **Create a Pull Request**: Open a pull request from your forked repository to the main PETARI repository.
 Provide a clear description of your changes in the pull request.
 Follow these steps
     - Add the issue number, that you have been assigned[Formate:- Isuue number #(your issue number)]
     - Brief description of the changes